When to Use an Intervention Service

 Usually, the first step is to talk to the person about their behaviour.
 From their response, you know if they recognize a problem exists or not.
 If a person sees they have a problem, they will be open with you.
 The individual will deal with it, find help, or seek addiction counselling.
 They know they must act now before they lose everything that matters to them.
 That is as far as you would go.

 Professional Intervention Services

 However, a person that refuses to acknowledge the problem exists will most likely require more work.
 When talking to a person about their drug or alcohol indulgences and denying it, you might start considering professional services.
 They will say things like: “I can handle it,” “I don’t drink that much,” or “leave me alone I know what I am doing,” and other variations.
 It tells you the person does not or will not recognize their destructive behaviour or how it is harming themselves and others.

 When addiction has altered the person’s personality and can’t see it, it’s time for a professional interventionist.
 Waiting will only put off the inevitable.
 Addiction will not take time off.
 It always worsens.
 If you are uncertain if it’s time to call for an intervention service, you should call Addiction Referral & Consultation Services.
 We specialize in bringing understanding and help to families.
 Our addiction specialists can help you decide the best course of action.
 Just ask about our referral to professional interventionists.
 We are a phone call away.
-Requesting a callback or filling out our contact form can be your first step.
-We will reach out within 24h.
+Calling, requesting a callback or filling out our contact form can be your first step.